April 3, 2007 (Refreshed Sept 28, 2012; checked Nov 20 2019)

 Strategies for Shaping and Supporting Community

-Faculty behaviors for supporting stage three of community are very similar to the behaviors for building community during the middle phases of a course.
-Here is a list of these behaviors.
+Faculty behaviors for supporting stage three of community are similar to the behaviors for building community during the middle phases of a course.
+Here is a list of these mid-course behaviors.
 Which of these behaviors do you use and find effective?
 Which of these behaviors are you ready to try using in your next course?

 - Taking time to be very clear about course expectations and processes